PatrickLipka/tt/README.md

 ~~~

 #### `np <Project Name>`
 Creates a new empty project with the given name and sets it active.
-The name must not be different from the existing projects.\
+The name must be different from the existing projects.\
 Example:
 ~~~
 tt> np Test Project